 If we’re not reclaiming and re-using we’re manufacturing lights to last generations.

-Why are industrial lights considered stylish?
+Why are industrial style lights stylish?

 Our customers have long appreciated industrial lighting for the unique style it can bring to an interior.
 There’s an honest functionality that an industrial pendant or wall light can bring to an interior, giving your space an authentic feel.
 Compared to the mass market offerings that have become predominant, a quality retro industrial light can lend serious style and a sense of integrity to an interior.

 This is a very important issue to us and a key driver of our business.
 With our salvaged industrial fittings the carbon footprint is limited only to the restoration work that goes into them.
 When you buy a reclaimed light you are re-using, pretty much the number one thing you can do to mitigate carbon emissions.
 If you purchase from our own manufactured range you are buying lighting that has been made to a now uncommonly high standard.
 ‘Buy once buy well’ is at the heart of who we are and what we do, with quality coming above cost considerations in the design and manufacturing process.

 And so our manufactured industrial lighting range is built to last generations, combatting the wasteful throwaway culture we find ourselves in.
 Read more about our environmental policy here.